valebela/ValeBela/README.md

 Data Analyst specializing in Python, SQL, and data visualization.

+Welcome to my Github!
 I build data-driven solutions by cleaning, analyzing, and visualizing complex datasets to uncover meaningful insights.
 My background in Information Technology allows me to combine analytical thinking with technical problem-solving to create interactive tools and dashboards.